Congress of Përmet

-The Congress of Përmet, was a meeting of the Albanian communist leaders on May 24, 1944, in Përmet, Albania, which elected a Provisional Government.
-The congress was modeled after the Anti-Fascist Council for the National Liberation of Yugoslavia.
-188 delegates attended the Congress.
-The majority of the delegates came from Southern and Central Albania: 25 from Korça, 48 from Vlora-Gjirokastra, 15 from Berat, 8 from Elbasan, 10 from Tirana, 3 from Peza, 2 from Durrës.
-Additionally, the congress was attended by delegates of the National Liberation Movement and the Brigades.
+The Congress of Përmet was a meeting of 188 delegates from the Albanian Communist Party, the National Liberation Movement, and the Brigades convened on May 24, 1944, in Përmet, Albania.
+The presidency of the General National Liberation Council called for the congress after a series of military victories by the pro-Albanian forces had severely weakened the Nazi military presence in the country and gained back large amounts of Albanian territory, thereby making a pro-Albanian victory seem almost certain.
+The delegates discussed aims of their country's liberation war as well as broader political concerns, especially the need for a transition to postwar governance that would be as smooth as possible.
+They also elected a provisional government.
+The majority of delegates came from Southern and Central Albania: 25 from Korça, 48 from Vlora-Gjirokastra, 15 from Berat, 8 from Elbasan, 10 from Tirana, 3 from Peza, and 2 from Durrës.

+The congress was modeled on the Anti-Fascist Council for the National Liberation of Yugoslavia.

 Politico-military conditions for calling the Congress of Përmet

-The National Liberation Movement (LANÇ) and the Albanian National Liberation Army (UNÇSH), or partisan forces, successfully resisted the occupying German army's and local collaborators' concerted onslaught against them in the winter of 1943–44.
-The German army's propaganda, as well as that of Tirana's quisling administration, stated at the time that the anti-fascist resistance and the partisan fight had been wiped out.
-Despite the casualties incurred as a result of this operation, was able to survive and establish its position as a significant combat force.
-It began swiftly expanding in the early spring of 1944, and before the end of the year, it had swept throughout Albanian territory.
-Other partisan brigades, as well as various local battalions and squadrons, were recruited to the UNSH from January through May of that year.
-The military impetus in Albania transferred to the Albanian National Liberation Army by the end of the spring of 1944; the Germans and collaborationist troops were restricted mostly to city garrisons, particularly in southern Albania.
-Internationally, the anti-fascist coalition led by the three Great Powers of the Soviet Union, Britain, and the United States was optimistic.
+The National Liberation Movement (LANÇ) and the Albanian National Liberation Army (UNÇSH), or partisan forces, successfully resisted the occupying German army's and local collaborators' concerted onslaught in the winter of 1943–44.
+German army propaganda, as well as that of Tirana's quisling administration, stated at the time that the anti-fascist resistance and the partisan fighters had been wiped out.
+Despite the heavy fighting and casualties of the harsh winter campaign, the partisan fighters not only survived but established themselves as a formidable combat force.
+In the early spring of 1944, it began to rapidly expand its ranks and reach; before the end of the year, it had swept through Albanian territory.
+Other partisan brigades, as well as various local battalions and squadrons, were recruited to the UNSH from January through May of 1944.
+At the beginning of summer, control of the antifascist forces was transferred to the Albanian National Liberation Army, which kept Nazi and collaborationist troops restricted mostly to city garrisons, particularly in southern Albania.
+Having kept a watchful eye on Albanian developments, the anti-fascist coalition (the Allies)—led by the three Great Powers of the Soviet Union, Britain, and the United States—grew increasingly optimistic about Albania's chances to defeat Nazis and Nazism within its borders.

-Consistent with this optimistic situation; to balance the achievements of the LANÇ and to determine the objectives and platform for the further continuation of the liberation war and the governance of the country, the Presidency of the General National Liberation Council decided, on April 15, 1944, to convene the Antifascist Congress of Përmet.
+Buoyed by this optimism and continuing LANÇ successes, the presidency of the General National Liberation Council decided the goals of the liberation war and the means for sustaining it needed clearer definition and integration into a fully formed plan for post-war governance.
+For these reasons, the presidency called for an Antifascist Congress of Përmet to convene on April 15, 1944.